401-advanced-javascript-alex2pena/reading-notes/Hash-tables.md

 ### Creating a Hash
 - Made from an array.
 - After array creation turn the “key” into a numeric number value
+- Each Index contains “buckets”.
+- Each “bucket” holds one key/value pair.
+- The hashtable starts empty and overwrites the value once a key generates a hashCode
 ---
 > Add or multiply all the ASCII values together.
 > Multiply it by a prime number such as 599.